Noble-Lab/bromo/README.md

 The associated preprint *"Prioritizing peptides for targeted mass spectrometry experiments using deep learning"* is available [here](#).

-All scripts and notebooks needed to reproduce all results and figures are located in the bromo-manuscript repo, available at:
+All datasets, model checkpoints, scripts and notebooks needed to reproduce all results and figures are located in the bromo-manuscript repo, available at:
 [https://github.com/Noble-Lab/bromo-manuscript].
 This repo also contains the exact commands used to generate all intermediate datasets used to produce figures in the paper.

 bromo is open source under an [Apache 2.0 license](LICENSE).